japalekhin/content-recycler-wpplugin/readme.txt

 Just install like you normally do with any WordPress plugin.

-1. Upload `post recycler` to the `/wp-content/plugins/` directory
+1. Upload `content recycler` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress Admin
-1. Customize your settings through the `Tools » Post Recycler` menu and enable.
+1. Customize your settings through the `Tools » Content Recycler` menu and enable.
 1. Done!

 == Frequently Asked Questions ==